 The coming methane age – will it ever end?

-An offhand remark on my last post made me think a little more about how significant methane (lets really do away with Natural Gas and use the correct word instead) will become over the next decades and what will end the show – and when.
+An offhand remark on my last post made me think a little more about how significant methane (let’s really do away with Natural Gas and use the correct word instead) will become over the next decades and what will end the show – and when.

 Methane in its various forms has been around for ages and man has used it for about that time.
-Swamp gas was known to have been captured by our early ancestors in animal skins in order to provide warmth and light.
+Swamp gas was known to have been captured by our early ancestors in animal skins to provide warmth and light.

 But this shall not be a history lesson – we will look a bit in the other direction of the timeline.
 Let’s just accept for the sake of this post (be nice to me) that the Methane age has hit us by now.

-The real question is (and I get that remark pretty frequently) if LNG – or Natural Gas for that matter – is a bridge technology or really more some kind of paradigm change.
+The real question is (and I get that remark pretty frequently) if LNG – or Natural Gas for that matter – is a bridge technology or more some kind of paradigm change.

 Let’s look at the last paradigm change in energy.
 It was the shift from coal to oil.
 Has coal disappeared?
 No way.
 But it has gotten squeezed into its corner – process heat and electricity production.
 No steel horses anymore dragging large black plumes of toxic smoke behind them.
 This part was taken over by oil and this alone has enabled the individualism in transport that we all enjoy so much today.

 Just imagine today’s economy chugging on steam engines.
 Would it work?
 Well, one could at least imagine.
-But up until today we would have had to develop filter technologies of unimaginable proportions in order to deal with the exhaust.
+But up until today, we would have had to develop filter technologies of unimaginable proportions to deal with the exhaust.
 Besides, even if it is sane to believe that today’s steam engines would be a lot smaller and slicker than the monsters from more than 100 years ago, I still doubt that a Mini could be powered by it.
 But engineers will probably prove me wrong here.

 Oil pushed mankind onto another level.
 Environmental protection was not yet an issue when it hit us big time but just imagine how filthy our planet would have become if we would have realized all that mobility with coal (again presuming that it would be technically feasible at all).
 I would presume that steam engineers probably had staged a fierce battle against the new internal combustion engine guys and derided it as utter folly.
 That must have gone on for decades (my grandpa would be able to tell me but he is not with us anymore).